An indulgent slice of Nutella Cheesecake with a side serving of homemade, vanilla bean ice cream!

 Make Cookie Crust:

-- Butter a 9-inch springform pan – 2 3/4 inches high – and wrap the bottom of the pan in a double layer of aluminum foil; put the pan on a baking sheet.
+- First butter a 9-inch springform pan – 2 3/4 inches high – and wrap the bottom of the pan in a double layer of aluminum foil; put the pan on a baking sheet.

 - Stir the crumbs, sugar and salt together in a medium bowl.
 Pour over the melted butter and Nutella; stir until all of the dry ingredients are uniformly moist.
 Turn the ingredients into the buttered springform pan and use your fingers to pat an even layer of crumbs along the bottom of the pan and about halfway up the sides.
 Put the pan in the freezer while you preheat the oven.